Starter Books for First-Year Homeschooling Moms

 As mentioned before the books shared are starter books to help encourage you on your new journey as a homeschool mom.
 The advice and wisdom shared in these books will open your mind to think outside of the norm of the regular school day.

-You will encounter hiccups and errors the first year it’s inevitable, we all go through it.
+You’ll encounter hiccups and errors the first year it’s inevitable, we all go through it.
 Even the perfect Pinterest homeschool mom goes through it.

 But reading books like the ones mentioned will encourage you to focus on your why and build confidence in your first year of homeschooling.